eddwahd/Dynamo/README.txt

 The best way to understand DYNAMO is review the demos.

-Before running the demos, please make sure the 'Dynamo' directory is in MATLAB's search path by entering the following command
+Before running the demos, please make sure the Dynamo directories are in MATLAB's search path by entering the following command

-    addpath('Dynamo'); % Replace 'Dynamo' with the name of the directory where Dynamo files (such as 'BFGS_search_function.m') reside.
+    addpath('Dynamo', 'utils');

-What are the demos ?
+What are the demos?

     run_me_dynamo_demo_00           Using DYNAMO to solve a simple gate-synthesis problem.
                                     If your interests are focused on finding optimal control sequences for your specific system - this file is all you need to understand. run_me_dynamo_demo_01           This demo will optimize a simple two-qubit QFT gate generation problem using a wide variety of algorithms
                                     If you are interested in OC algorithm research, this is the place for you

-To understand a bit more about the inner-workings of DYNAMO, please read INTRO_TO_DYNAMO.txt
+To understand a bit more about the inner workings of DYNAMO, please read INTRO_TO_DYNAMO.txt